 If you’re traveling to a FAM tour where air transport is required to get there, the CVB or tourist agency will often pick up the tab for airfare.
 You should always ask if they cover this, if it’s not clearly stated.
 Don’t be shy!

-Contact the CVBs in your region or state and politely request that they put your name on the list for future FAM tours.
+Contact the CVBs in your region or state and politely request that they put your name on the list for future FAM tours or press trip invitations.

 Usually you can find CVB contacts on the Internet.
 Set aside some time to research the contact names and phone numbers for a variety of CVBs in your region, and then contact each one of them with your request.